SimonVerhoeven/archunit-demo/README.md

 FreezingArchRule.freeze(//ArchRule to freeze);
 ````

 This allows you to "accept" the current state of the issues, which will be stored in plain text files by default.
-And in subsequent runs only new violations will be reported so one can verify that no new ones are being added.
+And in subsequent runs, only new violations will be reported so one can verify that no new ones are being added.

-For example if in this demo project one were to uncomment `dataNew` in `LegacyService` and then run the FreezingValidationTest the test would only complain about the new field since we already acknowledged the existing issue. (see for reference [src\test\resources\frozen](src\test\resources\frozen))
+For example, if in this demo project one were to uncomment `dataNew` in `LegacyService` and then run the FreezingValidationTest the test would only complain about the new field since we already acknowledged the existing issue. (see for reference [src\test\resources\frozen](src\test\resources\frozen))

 The default configuration is done in `src\test\resources\archunit.properties`